hrampadarath/AnimeRecommender/README.md

 ### Version 2: in progress

-The new version of this app is currently being developed:
+~~The new version of this app is currently being developed:~~ June 18 2020: Development of this app has been completed, and deployed on Heroku

 - webscraper:files are in the raw_data folder under webscrapeMAP.py (webscraper) and webscrape_MyAnime.ipynb (for info on how the webscraper was developed).
 - Model development: notebooks/Anime_Recommender.ipynb